Dancing on the Ceiling (Lionel Richie song)

-"Dancing on the Ceiling" is a song by American recording artist Lionel Richie.
-It was written by Richie, Mike Frenchik, and Carlos Rios for his third studio album of the same name (1986), while production was helmed by Richie and James Anthony Carmichael.
-Released as the album's leading single, it became a worldwide hit, reaching the top five in Sweden and Belgium as well as peaking on the top spot on the national singles chart in Norway.
+"Dancing on the Ceiling" is a song by American singer-songwriter Lionel Richie.
+It was written by Richie, Mike Frenchik, and Carlos Rios for Richie's third studio album of the same name (1986), while production was helmed by Richie and James Anthony Carmichael.
+Released as the album's leading single, it became a worldwide hit, reaching top five in Sweden and Belgium as well as peaking on the top spot on the national singles chart in Norway.
 It peaked at number two on the US Billboard Hot 100 in September 1986.

 Reception

 "This [sense of swagger] isn't entirely a good thing, since it means he indulges in silliness [...]" – Stephen Thomas Erlewine, AllMusic.
 In the early 21st century, Blender magazine published a list of the "50 worst songs of all time", with "Dancing on the Ceiling" listed at No. 20.
 Despite some negative views expressed since its release, the song remains a regular addition to '80s music nights at clubs and bars.